Southern Food and Beverage Museum: Events

-The Southern Food & Beverage Museum usually hosts events on weekends.
+The Southern Food & Beverage Museum usually hosted events on weekends.
 The events range from cooking demonstrations to workshops on beer making or rum tasting.

-The Museum also hosts children's culinary camps that teach kids how to cook and appreciate food.
-There are also lesson plans available for teachers to teach history and culture through a culinary approach.
+The Museum also hosted children's culinary camps that teach kids how to cook and appreciate food.
+There were also lesson plans available for teachers to teach history and culture through a culinary approach.

 Publications

 Red Beans and Ricely Yours: The Museum reprinted Christopher Blake's 1982 cookbook in both 2005 and 2006.
 It is a collection of traditional recipes from New Orleans, beginning with Louis Armstrong's favorite, the classic red beans and rice.

 On the Line is SoFab's online blog, with recipes and features by multiple contributors, all experts on food and food ways of the South.
 Liz Williams, museum director, writes the Bread and Butter feature, which focuses on her expertise in food law.

 The Southern Food & Beverage Museum Cookbook, available in June 2024, shares recipes related to each state in the American South.
 It is also known as the SoFAB Cookbook.

 Nitty Grits is a podcast network that hosts a variety of audio and visual podcasts dedicated to all aspects of food and drink across New Orleans and the world.
 The podcast is released monthly.
 Links to the podcasts can be found through the museum's website.

 The National Culinary Heritage Register is a list of culinary commodities, processes, inventions, traditions, and establishments that are at least fifty years old and have contributed significantly to the development of American foodways.
 It is the first and only register of its kind, meant to preserve the complex history of food and beverage in America.